Update on Fall SAT Administrations

 We know that admissions and enrollment leaders rely on information an SAT score provides about students’ college readiness.
-We continue to urge flexibility in admissions processes as we continue to grapple with the Covid-19 pandemic.
+We continue to urge flexibility in admissions processes for students who are unable to take the SAT, or who are unable to test more than once.
 We encourage colleges and universities to explore recent College Board research around the utility of AP course and Exam information in admissions and the insights into student performance that these measures can provide.
 Additionally, ACES™, the College Board’s free online validity study service, can allow institutions to explore different predictors of college success, including students’ average AP exam score and number of AP courses/exams taken.

 We also urge you to encourage students to put their best foot forward by submitting all relevant information, and to be creative in requesting non-traditional information that highlights students’ strengths.
 We have produced a series of documents with exemplar language from our member institutions:

 About the SAT Fee Waiver Program for the 2020-21 School Year